-This may include communications between some or all of the following: student; parent or guardian; teacher; counsellor; Principal; or representative of a relevant government agency.
+This may include communications between some or all of the following: student; parent or guardian; teacher; therapist; counsellor; Principal; or representative of a relevant government agency.

-Communication primarily occurs through:
+Communication within the school primarily occurs through:

-- School newsletters; including fortnightly whole school newsletter; and individual class newsletters detailing class matters and written by class teachers - Parent teacher evenings which are usually held each term but at least three times in a year - Individual parent teacher interviews, which are offered by correspondence with the twice yearly student reports - Formal or informal teacher -parent interviews, which may be initiated by the parent or teacher in regard to an arising concern.
-Parents are informed of this communication avenue in newsletters and at parent teacher evenings. - Talks and discussions/workshops for parents, led by teachers or guests on topics of interest or concern - Parent liaison officer: parents are notified by newsletter, that the nominated parent liaison officer (appointed by College) can give guidance when a parent is unsure who to speak to about a concern - Meetings/Interviews with the Principal in regard to issues that are outside the responsibility of the class teacher - Complaints and grievances policy and procedure; detailed in the annual report or accessed through the office - Communications Protocol distributed to parents annually at the start of the year
+- School newsletters; including fortnightly whole school newsletter; and regular individual class newsletters detailing class matters and written by class teachers - ≈ Parent teacher evenings which are held at least twice in a year - ≈ Individual parent teacher interviews, which are offered on distribution of student progress reports twice yearly. - ≈ Formal or informal teacher -parent interviews, which may be initiated by the parent or teacher in regard to an arising concern.
+Parents are informed of this communication avenue in newsletters and at parent teacher evenings. - ≈ Talks and discussions/workshops for parents, led by teachers or guests on topics of interest or concern. - ≈ Twice yearly whole school parent forums.

+- ≈ Meetings/Interviews with the Principal in regard to issues that are outside the responsibility of the class teacher. - ≈ Complaints and grievances policy and procedure; detailed in the annual report or accessed through the office or school website. - ≈ Communications Protocol distributed to parents annually at start of year and available on the school website.